 Written By Todays Homeowner Local Pros

-When there is a problem with your house's foundation, you could be concerned on the one hand about the short-term cost of repairs and on the other about the long-term cost of delaying them.
-Residing in an area, like Mayfield, that sees a high amount of rain can increase your risk of foundation issues, as water can build up and seep into the concrete.
+When there are problems with your house's foundation, you could be on the one hand concerned about the short-term cost of repairs and on the other about the long-term cost of putting them off.
+If you live in an area (like Paragould) that gets a good deal of rain, you might be more at risk of issues like water leaking into foundation cracks.

 Helps educate customers

 Today's Homeowner looks at dozens of datapoints on foundation companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 If your foundation needs repairs, it may manifest in a number of ways.
 Outside, you might see a crumbling or cracking foundation or a cracked driveway.
 Your ground floor might have uneven or cracked floors.
 You might notice doors or windows that are sticking in their frames, or that the frames are skewed.
 You may also notice cracking, buckling, or bowing walls.

 The total cost of foundation repair depends on a number of factors.
 Things like the extent of the damage, the size of your home, and the type of repair needed will all play a part.
 On average, Paragould homeowners spend roughly $2,659.
 The best way to learn how much a job could cost is to contact a local foundation repair expert and schedule a free inspection and estimate.